LwandoXabiso/Chat-System-using-Java/README.md

-This is a chat system that is built using Java, it is built based on the OOP principles
+This is a chat system that is built using Java, it is built based on the OOP principles.